West Indies cricket team: West Indies women's cricket team

 The West Indies women's cricket team have a much lower profile than the men's team.
 They played eleven Test matches between 1975–76 and 1979, winning once, losing three times, and drawing seven.
 Since then, they have only played one further Test match, a drawn game against Pakistan in 2003–04.
 They also have an infrequent record in One Day Internationals.
-A team from Trinidad and Tobago and a team from Jamaica played in the first women's World Cup in 1973, with both sides faring poorly, finishing fifth and sixth respectively out of a field of seven.
+A team from Trinidad and Tobago and a team from Jamaica played in the first women's World Cup in 1973, with both teams faring poorly, finishing fifth and sixth respectively out of a field of seven.
 The Windies united as a team to play their first ODI in 1979, but thereafter did not play until the 1993 World Cup.
-Although the side has never been a world leader, they finished runner-up in the 2013 World Cup and since have improved reasonably well.
+Although the team has never been a world leader, they finished runner-up in the 2013 World Cup and since have improved reasonably well.
 Their greatest success was achieving second place in the 2003 International Women's Cricket Council Trophy, a competition for the second tier of women's national cricket teams.
 Their overall record in one-dayers is to have played 177, won 80, lost 91 with one tie and 5 no results.

-Because of the women's side's relatively low profile, there are few well-known names in the game.
+Because of the women's team's relatively low profile, there are few well-known names in the game.
 The most notable is probably Nadine George, a wicket-keeper/batsman, whose century in Karachi, Pakistan, in 2003-2004 is the only Test century scored by a West Indian woman.
 George is a prominent supporter of sport in the West Indies, and in particular, in her native St Lucia, and in 2005 was made an MBE by the Prince of Wales for services to sport.

 2016 saw the West Indies women win their first ICC world championship – the 2016 Women's World Twenty20, after beating three-time defending champion Australia by eight wickets at Eden Gardens with members of the men's team in the crowd to support.